osu-eesc/cms-docs/user-guide/docs/content-types/focus-area.md

 On the edit screen for a focus area, you will see the following fields:

-  - **Display on county landing page**: three focus area teasers display on each county landing page.
-Ones that have this box checked show up first.
   - **How to display (required)**: you have three options:
     1. **Link to a local program**: this will allow you to select a local program (MG or 4-H).
 When visitors click on the focus area, they will go directly to the existing landing page for that local program.
     2. **Link to an existing focus area in another county**: if you would like to share a focus area with another county (e.g. for a regional focus area), select it here.
 When visitors click on the focus area, they will go directly to the existing focus area.